how to stay sober

 How To Stay Sober: 10 Things That Have Helped Me Ditch The Drink

-Two weeks ago, I wrote about my struggle with alcohol, my rock bottom moment, and my five months of sobriety.
+I’ve written a lot about my struggle with alcohol, my rock bottom moment, and the early aughts of my sobriety.
 While it’s been a bit of a rollercoaster, there have been many things that have helped me stay sober since I first hopped on this ride in April.

 For me, staying sober has required three things: energy, strength, and resilience.
 It’s an adventure that you really have to mentally prepare yourself for.
 The beginning of my sobriety was filled with so many ups and downs.
-Many alcohol free folks would probably say that I’m still in the beginning of my sobriety.
+Many alcohol-free folks would probably say that I’m still in the beginning of my sobriety.
 I experienced the wonderful “pink cloud phase” about two months into my sobriety.
 Unsurprisingly, I was left with a ton of emotions and a lot of crying after that phase ended.
-Now that I’m five months in, I’m finding it easier to handle (and even enjoy) a sober lifestyle in NYC.
+These days, I’m finding it easier to handle (and even enjoy) a sober lifestyle in NYC.

 There are multiple things that have helped me stay sober for this long.
 I wanted to share them in case they help others interested in sobriety, too.